zigzagcai/DeepSeekV3/README.md

 3. Grouped GEMM for Experts;
 4. Expert Parallelism;

-based on the details of DeepSeek-V3 Technical Report (https://arxiv.org/abs/2412.19437) and other open-sourced projects.
+based on the details of DeepSeek-V3 Technical Report (https://arxiv.org/abs/2412.19437) and open-sourced projects (some code snippet just adapted from https://github.com/InternLM/InternEvo).

 ## Convert HF checkpoint to DCP checkpoint